Operation Highbrow

 Operation Highbrow was a British Ministry of Defence (MoD) operation to evacuate civilians from Beirut as a result of the escalating 2006 Lebanon War.
 Initially, helicopters started ferrying the most vulnerable to Cyprus with several Royal Navy ships later transporting evacuees across the Mediterranean Sea to Cyprus.
 The operation involved Royal Navy surface ships and helicopters, with Royal Air Force helicopters also providing support and transit.
 The operation was described as being the largest evacuation that Britain was involved in since Dunkirk.

+The parallel French operation is Opération Baliste, which involved French Navy and French Army assets.
+They evacuated some 14,500 people had been evacuated (including 11,300 French citizens).

 Background

 On 12 July 2006, in an effort to kill Mohammed Deif, leader of Hamas' Military Wing, Israeli jets bombed a house in Gaza.
 In retaliation, Hezbollah entered into Israel from Lebanon and killed three Israeli soldiers, taking two hostage.
 Later that same day, Israeli aircraft struck several targets inside Lebanon including many main roads in the north of the country, and the main runway at Beirut Airport.
 The UK Government started to work on plans to use either an air or seabridge to evacuate British nationals.
 Whilst both warring sides attacked each other, Britons were advised to lie-low until the navy ships arrived.
 People who had considered evacuating to Syria were told stories by those inside Lebanon about how people were killed on the road to the north by the bombings.

 By 13 July, with the main runway at Beirut airport out of action, and a naval blockade of Lebanon by the Israeli Navy, the UK Government turned its planning into a airbridge with careful co-ordination between the Israeli Air Force and Lebanese authorities.

 At the time of the conflict, the highest percentages of foreign nationals in Lebanon was 40,000 from Canada, 30,000 from the Philippines, 25,000 from Australia, 25,000 from the United States, 22,000 from Great Britain (of which 10,000 had dual nationality), and 20,000 from France.
 The Foreign Office contacted the estimated 22,000 who were deemed to be allowed to evacuate, and established that around 5,000 people wanted to leave the country.
 HMS Illustrious and HMS Gloucester were both on a security mission in the Indian Ocean in July 2006, when they were diverted to Operation Highbrow in the Mediterranean.